MattK1454/bikesharing/README.md

 ![User trips by gender by weekday](https://github.com/MattK1454/bikesharing/blob/main/images/User%20Trips%20by%20Gender%20by%20Weekday.png)

-This visualization looks at how many bikes are checked out by user type with respect to gender by weekday
+This visualization looks at how many bikes are checked out by user type with respect to gender by weekday.
+This data shows subscriber user types generated the most bike trips versus the customer types.
+To clarify, customer user types are users of the system who are infrequent users of the system - they will only checkout bikes when they need to use them.
+Subscriber user types are those who will pay a subscription fee to the system to use the bikes - they use bikes consistently and on a regular basis.

 ## Summary